alex-ortan/dotfiles/README.md

    ```
 4. Then, add the public key to github: copy the contents of the `id_rsa.pub` file, then in github go to `Settings` > `SSH and GPG keys` > `New SSH key` and paste in the key.

-### Https
+### HTTPS

 If you cannot use ssh for some reason, you'll have to use the https protocol.
 If you use https, you can authenticate via a personal access token (PAT).
 [Create a PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for every device you clone repos on.

 To avoid typing the username and PAT every time you need to authenticate, use git's [credential store helper](https://git-scm.com/docs/git-credential-store).
 The first time you access a non-public repository, or try to perform an operation which requires authentication, Git will prompt you to provide credentials.
 You will provide your Personal Access Token (not your password) as the username, and no password, and this will be stored by the 'store' credential helper.
 You will see this stored in ~/.git-credentials, so you must ensure that this file is kept confidential.

-*Note:* You may be tempted to use the more secure GitHub CLI intead of the credentials store helper to store your credentials locally.
+*Note:* You may be tempted to use the more secure GitHub CLI instead of the credentials store helper to store your credentials locally.
 But you can't use it behind a proxy.

 ## AWS access